 Web application security features

 - Follow OWASP guidelines.
-The OWASP 2016 top 10 proactive controls are:
+The latest OWASP Top 10 Proactive Controls can be found here.

 - Web applications should be reviewed and/or tested by someone other than the primary developer, to identify security concerns and faults.